All Episodes

 Here behind the golden EIB microphone.

-I mean, that's a it's a tired question.
+I mean, that's a tired question.

-It's an age old question.
+It's an age-old question.

 And the answer to that, well, I'm not sure, but it's probably pretty cheap since she probably buys them by the gross.

-Ask Hillary what you don't like that comment, Don?
+You don't like that comment, Don?

-Smirking in there.
+Don't smirking in there.

-Ooh, maybe hit a nerve.
+Ooh, maybe it hit a nerve.

-But you know, the the neighbor of John Edwards is Monty Johnson guy that that uh Elizabeth Edwards is a slumber and uh this house is a slum, his property is a slum is 42 acres, and this rabid rabid Republican, and she wouldn't ever want to meet her talk, she wants to keep her kids away from the guy.
+Well, if you're going to ask Rudy about all this corner stuff, you know, the neighbor of John Edwards, this Monty Johnson guy that Elizabeth Edwards is a slumber and his house is a slum, his property is a slum, his 42 acres, and he's this rabid, rabid Republican.

 And somebody asked Edwards about this.

-Well, you gotta you gotta ask my wife.
+Well, you've got to ask my wife.

-Uh, ask Elizabeth about that.
+Ask Elizabeth about that.

 So I guess Elizabeth's out there protecting the homestead.

-So your question is good, uh, Brian.
+So your question is good, Brian.

-I I've got more things to be concerned about than what I pay for loaf of bread or what have you.
+I've got more things to be concerned about than what I pay for loaf of bread or what have you.

 All right, to the phones, Neil in Loveland, Colorado.

-Thank you, sir, for waiting, and welcome to the EIB network.
+Thank you, sir, for waiting, and welcome to the EIB Network.

 You are it.